One of the most important decisions we make in life is who we choose to be around.

-Mr. Negative seems to have a problem for every solution and loves to drain enthusiasm from any new idea.
+Mr Negative seems to have a problem with every solution and loves to drain the enthusiasm from any new idea.

-He’ll say things like: That’s can’t be done”, or “that won’t happen” or maybe “You can’t get rich through property investing.”
+He’ll say things like That can’t be done”, “that won’t happen” or maybe “You can’t get rich through property investing.”

 He’s stuck in his negative world and when a window of opportunity opens, he’ll pull down the blinds.

 Worse than that, he will zap your energy and slow down your momentum.